uicperformance/broadcast/README.md

 ## expectations

 You can use whatever tools or help you want to build this program.
+You could consider starting with the epoll program I showed in class, but that's not at all a requirement.
-However, keep in mind that if you lean to heavily on others, or on tools, you're likely not learning anything.

-In the midterm later, you will need the skills you develop here.
+Keep in mind that if you lean to heavily on others, or on AI tools, you're likely not learning much.
+In the midterm later, you will need the skills and knowledge you develop here.

+Sometimes, the right skill is to know how to use an AI tool to get something done fast.
+Other times, you need to understand how things actually work, to get to the goal.
+So take this as an opportunity to explore the problem space and learn different ways of getting the job done.

 ## some ideas to get you started